pohlm01/master-thesis/4_comparison.typ

 Lastly, we assume each @ca to use #gls("slhdsa")-128s to sign their validity window as the security guarantees for this algorithm are better compared to @mldsa, which is relevant for a long-lasting key.

 In addition to the basic assumptions, the update size depends on what exactly a @rp pulls from the Transparency Service.
-The straight forward way is to regularly pull all signed validity windows of all trusted root @ca:pl.
+The straightforward way is to regularly pull all signed validity windows of all trusted root @ca:pl.
 Each validity window contains 7,856 bytes for the signature, 4 bytes for the batch number, and $24 dot 14 dot 32 = 10,752$ bytes for the three heads.
 Multiplying this with 150 trusted @ca:pl, each update transfers around 2.8 Megabyte, independent of the update cadence.
 As an optimization, the transfer could only contain the tree heads that the @rp does not know yet.
 This reduces the bytes transferred for the tree heads to $6 dot 32 = 192$ bytes if a @rp updates exactly every six hours.
 The signature would match the most recent batch number transferred, as it covers all valid batch tree heads anyway.
 In other words: The Transparency Service does not need to transfer one signature for each batch tree head, but only one per update per @ca.
-Together, this results in $150 dot (7,856 + 4 + 192) approx 1.2$~Megabyte for each update every six hours.
+Together, this results in $150 dot (7,856 + 4 + 192) approx 1.2$~megabyte for each update every six hours.
 During a day, that accumulates to 4.8 Megabytes per @rp.
 A more extreme optimization requires full trust into the update mechanism and Transparency Service.
 In such circumstances, the update can omit the @ca signatures and save significant update bandwidth that way.
-For a six-hour update interval, each update contains $150 dot (4 + 192) = 29.4$ Kilobytes, adding up to 117.6 Kilobytes per day.
+For a six-hour update interval, each update contains $150 dot (4 + 192) = 29.4$ kilobytes, adding up to 117.6 Kilobytes per day.
 Compared to transferring the signatures, this saves 97.6~% in update bandwidth.
-The shorter the update interval, the more advantageous it is to leave out the signature, as it needs to be transferred once per update.
+The shorter the update interval, the more advantageous it is to omit the signature, as it needs to be transferred once per update.

+All the updates sizes scale linearly with the number of active @ca:pl.
+This means, if we assume only 15 @ca:pl that support the @mtc architecture, we can reduce the estimates on the update size for all scenarios by 90~% to 280~kilobyte for a full update, 120~kilobytes for an update every six hours including @ca signatures, and only three kilobytes for an update every six hours without the @ca signatures.
+This might be a reasonable assumption as well, especially at the beginning, as only the biggest @ca:pl are likely willing to invest the necessary resources in such a fundamental change.

-As mentioned, leaving out the @ca signatures requires trust in Transparency Service and update mechanism.
+As mentioned, omitting the @ca signatures requires trust in the Transparency Service and update mechanism.
 It is important to note that the Transparency Service that the browser uses to retrieve its updates is likely operated by the browser vendor.
 In practice, users must trust their browser vendor in the first place to not build in any backdoors or install untrusted @ca:pl.
 To mitigate potential damage from this trust relation, a browser vendor could set up a verifiable, transparent update log that all updates must be pushed to before they can be installed by the browser.
-A similar setup -- namely Firmware transparency -- is described as part of the Tillian project containing software to build a transparency log, mostly used for #gls("ct", long: true) @trillian_firmware_transparency.
+A similar setup -- namely firmware transparency -- is described as part of the Tillian project containing software to build a transparency log, mostly used for #gls("ct", long: true) @trillian_firmware_transparency.
 However, the precise realization is not straightforward as the present transparency log implementations rely on classical signatures such as @rsa or @ecdsa.
-Additionally, the mechanism to bootstrap the updates requires some engineering, as it cannot be assumed that the browser knows recent @mtc roots that could be used to set up a @tls based update connection.
+Additionally, the mechanism to bootstrap the updates requires some engineering, as it cannot be assumed that the browser knows recent @mtc roots that could be used to set up a #gls("tls")-based update connection.
 Potentially, the update mechanism requires large X.509 certificates with @pq cryptography, at least in some cases.

 // - Size